-Detention Type Detail Staff member/ Class teacher Call back For low level misbehaviour , where class teachers or any member of staff require an extended period of time to discuss behaviour, standards, rules and expectations then they can issue a call back meeting to pupils at either break, lunch or after school - 20mins In circumstances where staff intend to support the pupil complete or improve subject specific work, with 24hours - 30mins plus (length should be shared with pupil/ parent/carer Departmental Detention Run by HOD or Departmental Leader Where pupils have been removed from lesson and parked departmentally or removed to the Reflection Centre.
-Persistent lack of kit or subject specific equipment Persistent misbehaviour in a curriculum lesson/area Persistent lack of home learning (Reasonable adjustments and allowances must be made to support pupils with SEND or specific circumstances beyond pupil control.
-Departmental Rooms - up to 60 minutes Same Day Late Detention For those pupils who arrive to school after the school gates are closed - 20-minute detention at 3pm in s13.
-It may be necessary to move this detention to a lunchtime slot dependent on staffing.
-Same Day Lesson Removal Detention If pupils have been removed from their lesson and taken to the Reflection Centre then the pupil will remain there until 4pm.
-During this 60-minute detention a restorative meeting will take place.
-Persistently Late Detention - Deputy Head Detention For pupils with 3+ Lates in a week to school or lessons or failure to attend same day detention these will run for 90 minutes on a Friday in the Alan Hearne Hall HOY Centralised Detention Tuesdays, for pupils who have accumulated a number of behaviour points in a week.
-Can vary in length 30 mins - 60 mins.
-Purpose of the meeting is to discuss concerns and plan targets and support with the pupil if appropriate with the aim of resetting a pupil's behaviour back on to a positive trajectory.
-SLT Friday Afternoon Detention Departmental Parking Pupils who have failed to attend their departmental/HOY detention or Incidences of serious mis or antisocial behaviour.
+Detention Type Detail Staff member/ Class teacher Call back For low level misbehaviour , where class teachers or any member of staff require an extended period of time to discuss behaviour, standards, rules and expectations then they can issue a call back meeting to pupils at either break, lunch or after school In circumstances where staff intend to support the pupil complete or improve subject specific work, with 24hours - 30mins plus (length should be shared with pupil/ parent/carer Centralised Detention Pupils may be placed in the daily centralised detention by staff for persistent disruption, lateness, lack of home learning.
+They may also be placed in here for disruptive behaviour around the school site or not following reasonable instructions of staff around the school site.
+Pupils who are persistently late to school, but not always up to three times in a week may be placed in this detention.
+For example, they may have been late on one occasion but every week for the last three weeks.
+Persistently Late Detention - Deputy Head Detention For pupils with 3+ Lates in a detention these will run for 90 minutes on a Friday.
+SLT Friday Afternoon Detention Pupils who have failed to attend their Centralised Detention Lesson Removals - Incidences of serious mis or antisocial behaviour.
 Pupils who have met the 50-behaviour points threshold 60mins.

-Appendix G SIMS Behaviour Type, Points and Thresholds
+Appendix G Behaviour Type, Points and Thresholds